clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

 ## Data Dictionary Structure

-The data dictionary represents a simplified structure of the eventual JSON schema.
-The `process_dictionary.py` script is agnostic to the actual fields and nested structure of the data dictionary.
+The data dictionary represents a simplified structure of the eventual JSON schema, allowing for clear viewing of all the data model fields in a [JSON viewer](https://jsonviewer.stack.hu/).
+The `process_dictionary.py` script used to convert the data dictionary into a JSON schema is agnostic to the actual fields and nested structure of the data dictionary.

 #### Basic Top Level Element